i2p/i2p.www/i2p2www/spec/updates.rst

     id (attribute)
         A unique id for the creator of this CRL.

+    content
-The content of the <i2p:crl> entity is a standard base 64 encoded Certificate Revocation List (CRL) with newlines, starting with the line '<tt>-----BEGIN X509 CRL-----</tt>' and ending with the line '<tt>-----END X509 CRL-----</tt>'.
+        A standard base 64 encoded Certificate Revocation List (CRL) with newlines, starting with the line '<tt>-----BEGIN X509 CRL-----</tt>' and ending with the line '<tt>-----END X509 CRL-----</tt>'.
 See [RFC-5280]_ for more information on CRLs.

 Future Work